Navideck/universal_ble/README.md

 ### Web

 On web, the `withServices` parameter in the ScanFilter is used as [optional_services](https://developer.mozilla.org/en-US/docs/Web/API/Bluetooth/requestDevice#optionalservices) as well as a services filter.
-On web you have to set this parameter to ensure that you can access the specified services after connecting to the device.
+You have to set this parameter to ensure that you can access the specified services after connecting to the device.
 You can leave it empty for the rest of the platforms if your device does not advertise services.

 ```dart
 ScanFilter(